xylix/tiralabra-syksy-2021/dokumentit/toteutus.md

 | Huffman       | 1.09 seconds     | 1.03 seconds       | 79%               |

 As we can notice, LZW decompression time grows as a function of the input size, whereas with Huffman the algorithm time grows as a function of the compression ratio and file size.
+Further analysis will be done.

+Both algorithms time complexities should also be affected by the amount of symbols in the input data.
+This will also be mapped in a future analysis.

-Deficiencies and improvement ideas for the project:
+## Deficiencies and improvement ideas for the project:
 -

-Sources:
+## Sources:
 - LZW:
     -
 - Huffman: